William Hurrell Mallock: Biography

 W. H. Mallock as caricatured by Spy in Vanity Fair, 30 December 1882.

-A nephew of the historian Froude, he was educated privately and then at Balliol College, Oxford.
-He won the Newdigate Prize in 1872 for his poem The Isthmus of Suez and took a second class in the final classical schools in 1874, securing his Bachelor of Arts degree from Oxford University.
-Mallock never entered a profession, though at one time he considered the diplomatic service.
-He attracted considerable attention by his satirical novel, The New Republic (1877), conceived while he was a student at Oxford, in which he introduced characters easily recognized as such prominent individuals as Benjamin Jowett, Matthew Arnold, Violet Fane, Thomas Carlyle, and Thomas Henry Huxley.
-Although the book was not well received by critics at first, it did cause instant scandal, particularly concerning the portrait of literary scholar Walter Pater:
+A nephew of the historian James Anthony Froude, Mallock was educated privately and then at Balliol College, Oxford.
+He won the Newdigate Prize in 1872 for his poem The Isthmus of Suez and took a second class in the final classical schools in 1874, receiving his Bachelor of Arts degree from Oxford University.
+He never entered a profession, though he at one time considered the diplomatic service.

-Moreover, Pater was the subject of a cruel satire in W. H. Mallock's The New Republic which was published in Belgravia in 1876-7 and in book form in 1877.
-He appeared there as 'Mr. Rose'—an effete, impotent, sensualist with a perchant for erotic literature and beautiful young men.
+He first drew wide attention with the satirical novel The New Republic (1877), conceived while he was a student at Oxford.
+Written as a roman à clef, it included characters recognizable as prominent figures such as Benjamin Jowett, Matthew Arnold, Violet Fane, Thomas Carlyle, and Thomas Henry Huxley.
+Although early critical reception was mixed, the book caused controversy, particularly for its satirical portrayal of the critic Walter Pater.
+Contemporary and later commentators described the depiction (as “Mr. Rose”) as deliberately cutting and suggestive of aesthetic and sexual affectation.